172 Effect Sizes in Machine Learning

 172.3.2 3.2 Interpreting magnitude

 Cohen proposed rough conventions of \(0.2\) (small), \(0.5\) (medium), and \(0.8\) (large), but these were offered reluctantly and are not laws of nature.
 In ML the meaningful threshold is domain dependent.
 A \(d\) of \(0.2\) in a click through rate experiment serving billions of impressions may translate to substantial revenue, while a \(d\) of \(0.8\) on a toy benchmark may be irrelevant to production.
-Effect sizes should always be interpreted against a context specific notion of what difference matters, sometimes formalized as a smallest effect size of interest.
+Effect sizes should always be interpreted against a context specific notion of what difference matters, sometimes formalized as a smallest effect size of interest (SESOI).
+The SESOI is set from the cost structure of the decision, not from a textbook table, and fixing it before data collection is what turns an effect size from a description into a decision criterion.

 172.3.3 3.3 Small sample bias

-Cohen’s \(d\) is positively biased for small samples.
-Hedges proposed a correction factor that yields an approximately unbiased estimator, often called Hedges’ \(g\),
+Cohen’s \(d\) is positively biased for small samples, because the sample standard deviation in the denominator underestimates the population value in expectation.
+Hedges proposed a correction factor that yields an approximately unbiased estimator, often called Hedges’ \(g\) (Hedges 1981),

 \[ g = d \cdot \left(1 - \frac{3}{4(n_1 + n_2) - 9}\right). \]